Frank Lloyd Wright Home and Studio: Interior

 Both sections of the building are wood-frame structures.
 Wright did not adhere to a Victorian–style floor plan, in which the interior is divided into clearly defined rooms.
-Instead, the building's layout partly resembles a open plan, and many spaces lack doors, a feature shared with Wright's later commissions, Though the home and the studio are internally connected, both sections of the building have distinct designs.
+Instead, the building's layout partly resembles an open plan, and many spaces lack doors, a feature shared with Wright's later commissions, Though the home and the studio are internally connected, both sections of the building have distinct designs.
 Both the house and the studio are arranged around central fireplaces.
 Instead of an attic, the house's second floor has high ceilings.
 Wright used a gold and green color scheme throughout the building, and he also selected all the materials used inside.
 Some of the house's other features, such as running tap water, flush toilets, and central heating, were not common at the time of its construction.

 The rooms had sparse ornamentation, being furnished with objects that Wright had obtained at auction.
 These included Japanese silk prints, Oriental rugs, Ancient Greek sculpture, Victorian lamps, and Chinese and Jacobean furniture.
 Wright also designed some of his own furniture for the house.
 By 1905, the original classical artwork had been removed, and Wright had added art by painters from the Midwestern United States.
 There are also three murals designed by Orlando Giannini, one of Wright's associates.
 Some decorative details, like ceiling panels and the original floor plan, were inspired by Japanese architecture.
 Wright also designed other objects for the building, such as lights, toys, and kitchenware.
 The modern-day museum includes objects similar to those belonging to the Wrights.
 These include furniture and Froebel gifts, as well as a display of Lincoln Logs, a toy invented by Wright's son John.